Beating the fault-tolerance bound and security loopholes for Byzantine agreement with a quantum solution: Introduction

 \section{Introduction}

-As Bitcoin has attracted increasing attention, one of its fundamental core mechanisms, decentralized blockchain technology, has rapidly gained popularity~\cite{Extance2015future}.
-Consensus is the most fundamental and indispensable building block of the blockchain architecture.
-To ensure the smooth functioning of a blockchain, there must be a system to ensure that all users of the network can achieve consensus.
-This system requires solving a problem initially posed in 1982 known as the Byzantine Generals Problem~\cite{lamport1982byzantine}.
+Byzantine agreement requires solving the fundamental consensus problem initially posed in 1982 known as the Byzantine Generals Problem, which can ensure the smooth functioning of a decentralized system under the attacks of malicious players~\cite{lamport1982byzantine,Extance2015future}.
+This problem can be translated into a `commanding general-lieutenants' model, where the commanding general is randomly selected from among all the Byzantine generals and the others become lieutenants to reach consensus on the commanding general's order (see Appendix~\ref{appA} for details).
 For a strict Byzantine agreement, there are two necessary \emph{interactive consistency} (IC) Byzantine conditions.
 The first is that all loyal lieutenants obey the same order (IC$_1$), and the second is that every loyal lieutenant obeys the order of the commanding general if the commanding general is loyal (IC$_2$).
 Only when both conditions are satisfied can the system reach consensus.
-Since 1982, numerous classical Byzantine agreement (CBA) protocols have been proposed to reduce communication complexity and address real-life application problems~\cite{castro1999practical,Castro2002practical,aublin2013RBFT,miller2016HBBFT,yin2019hotstuff,guo2020dumbo,lu2020dumbo}.
-For an $n$-party system, however, any one of the CBA protocols that tolerates $f$ malicious players requires $n\ge 3f+1$ players; namely, the fault-tolerance bound is $1/3$~\cite{pease1980reaching,dolev1986possibility,fischer1986easy,fitzi2001advances}.
-Thus, the three-party consensus problem is naturally unsolvable for CBA.
-The other issue is the security loopholes of CBA's widely used public-key encryption and one-way hash function~\cite{menezes2018handbook}, which are seriously threatened by quantum computing~\cite{shor1994algorithms,grover1997quantum,arute2019quantum,fedorov2018quantum,wei2020full,Fernandez2020towards,zhou2022experimental,huang2022quantum}.
-Recently, using the authentication classical channel with information-theoretical security, a four-party Byzantine agreement has been implemented to tolerate one malicious node~\cite{kiktenko2018quantum}.
+For an $N$-party system, however, classical Byzantine agreement (CBA) protocols~\cite{castro1999practical,Castro2002practical,aublin2013RBFT,miller2016HBBFT,yin2019hotstuff,guo2020dumbo,lu2020dumbo} that tolerate $f$ malicious players require $N\ge 3f+1$ players; namely, the fault-tolerance bound is $1/3$~\cite{pease1980reaching,dolev1986possibility,fischer1986easy,fitzi2001advances}.
+Thus, the three-party consensus problem is naturally unsolvable for CBA even using the authentication classical channel~\cite{kiktenko2018quantum}.
+The other issue is the security loopholes of CBA's widely used public-key encryption and one-way hash function~\cite{menezes2018handbook}, which are seriously threatened by quantum computing~\cite{shor1994algorithms,grover1997quantum,arute2019quantum,fedorov2018quantum,wei2020full,Fernandez2020towards,zhou2022experimental,huang2022quantum,pan2021electric,long2022toward}.